Satu-source/Machine-Learning/Step 6 - App Demo.md

 - **Android Studio** teach me how to build apps and how important it is to understand the importance of different files and how to use my app demo in my phone.
 - **GitHub**, I learn how to do documentation and how to build clear and well-structured documentation, I also learn how to use **Git GUI** to bash large datasets inside GitHub.

-I’m not totally happy with my final result because app is not doing classification well, but I can always later do version that is working better and at least I get lots of experience and in 9 days I finish this task even though it’s not perfect.
+I’m not totally happy with my final result because the app is not doing classification well, but I can always later do version that is working better and at least I get lots of experience and in 9 days I finish this task even though it’s not perfect.